Discover holidays to Agia Pelagia in 2019 / 2020

 Agia Pelagia spreads around a beautiful, horseshoe-shaped bay with lovely beaches on the northeastern coast of Crete.
 This former fishing village may have developed into a popular seaside holiday town, but it still retains plenty of authentic charm.
 Holidays here are centred on the wonderful, sandy beaches, but there are plenty of fantastic places to explore nearby.
 You could visit the authentic traditional villages just inland, or head to Knossos, legendary home of the Minotaur, to see the spectacular remains of one of the oldest cities in Europe.
 If you’re in the mood for bright lights and great shopping, jump on a bus to buzzy Heraklion, the capital of Crete.
+Alternatively, you can just relax and enjoy the sunshine on an all inclusive holiday.

 (°C) Avg.
 High Temp